Sabrinas Organizing

 Baby things you can not donate

-There are so many things you can donate, but there are some things, unfortunately, you can not donate.
+There are many things you can donate, but unfortunately, there are some things you cannot donate.

-A good rule for these items is to examine each of the items to see if parts of the item can be dismantled and recycled.
+A good rule for these items is to examine each one to see if it can be dismantled and its parts recycled.
 Below, I am sharing some ideas for these items to be disposed of in an earth-friendly way.

 Used car seats